 - Wavetable – using this play mode you can make a Wavetable synthesizer by using any sample (or specially prepared interpolated wavetable audio files).

 - Granular – this is a particular approach to granular synthesis where each voice has one grain, it is simple yet very musical.
 Just set the grain position, length and shape and adjust the direction of the playback loop (Forward, Backward, Pingpong).
 Apply position modulations using available LFO or envelopes.

 - In the Slice play modes press the Shift button to apply equal slices and their desired number.

-- To get a classic WT results though, use specially prepared wave files that give smooth transition when changing its position (WTs that have 256 frames).
-There are several Wavetable sample standards – adjust the Window parameter indicating the length of the frame and use any kind.
-Note: you can use many Wavetable samples that are available for software synthesizers (e.g. Xfer Records Serum and Arturia Pigments uses 2048 window, Ableton Live uses 1024 window).
-To automatically transform the shape of Wavetable use available automation (LFO or Envelope)
+- To get classic wavetable results, use specially prepared wave files that give smooth transition when changing its position (wavetables that have 256 frames).
+There are several wavetable sample standards that can be adjusted using the Window parameter indicating the length of the frame and use any kind.
+Note: it’s possible to use other wavetable samples that are available for software synthesizers (e.g. Xfer Records Serum and Arturia Pigments uses 2048 window, Ableton Live uses 1024 window).
+To automatically transform the shape of Wavetable use available automation (LFO or Envelope).